 How will the freelance work trend change traditional education?

-From classroom to computer
+From the classroom to computer

-However, opening up more learning opportunities online—not necessarily replacing the classroom—may work wonders for the freelance labor market.
+However, opening up more learning opportunities online—not replacing the classroom—may work wonders for the freelance labor market.

-Not only will moving from classroom to computer support the freelance market, but it may also give the student a better-rounded, well-paced education.
+Not only will moving from classroom to computer support the freelance market, but it may also give the student a well-rounded, well-paced education.

 Technology in the classroom

 Some schools incorporate interactive teaching strategies like Smartboards as well as trivia programs like Kahoot.

 However, as the industry expands, simply creating educational content is not enough for instructors in freelance work to monetize their tutoring skills.

 After all, teaching with movies is nowhere near as effective as hands-on lessons – unless online instructors maximize their resources.

-If teachers already have a video in mind for instance, they can use video-editing tools such as Valoso to take their resources from ordinary to extraordinary.
+If teachers already have a video in mind, they can use video-editing tools such as Valoso to take their resources from ordinary to extraordinary.